OTI Festival 1997

 The OTI Festival 1997 (Vigésimo Sexto Gran Premio de la Canción Iberoamericana, Vigésimo Sexto Grande Prêmio da Canção Ibero-Americana) was the 26th edition of the OTI Festival.
 It consisted of a semi-final on 24 October and a final on 25 October 1997, held at Plaza Mayor in Lima, Peru, and presented by Jorge Beleván and Claudia Doig.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Compañía Peruana de Radiodifusión (CPR).

 Broadcasters from twenty-two countries participated in the festival.
-The winner was the song "Se diga lo que se diga" performed by Iridián representing Mexico; with "La hora cero" by Erick León representing Costa Rica placing second; and "Como humo de tabaco" by Dúo La Plata representing Spain placing third.
+The winner was the song "Se diga lo que se diga", written by Francisco Curiel and José Manuel Fernández, and performed by Iridián representing Mexico; with "La hora cero", written by Mario Campos Sandoval, and performed by Erick León representing Costa Rica, placing second; and "Como humo de tabaco", written by Santiago Vargas, and performed by Dúo La Plata representing Spain, placing third.

 Location

 Plaza Mayor, Lima – venue of the OTI Festival 1997.

 The Organización de Televisión Iberoamericana (OTI) designated the Compañía Peruana de Radiodifusión (CPR) as the host broadcaster for the 26th edition of the OTI Festival.
 The broadcaster staged the event in Lima.
 The location selected was Plaza Mayor that is the main public square of the historic centre of the city.
 This was the second time the festival was held outdoors, being the first the 1995 edition.